Snecma M88: Proposed

-The M88-TREX is an upgrade to the existing M88 engine that raises thrust to 90KN.
+The M88-TREX is an upgrade to the existing M88 engine that raises thrust.
 Unveiled at the Paris air show in 2025.
-The 20% improvement in thrust is to be provided by an improved low-pressure compressor that will allow greater airflow and a new high-pressure turbine with new materials and next-generation cooling circuits.
+The 20% improvement in thrust from 73.4 kN to 88.2 kN is to be provided by an improved low-pressure compressor that will allow greater airflow and a new high-pressure turbine with new materials and next-generation cooling circuits.
 The engine nozzle will benefit from optimized aerodynamics further adding to the performance.
 The TREX variant is planned to enter service on the F5 variant of the Rafale.